handikatriarlan/teamify/README.md

   -H "Content-Type: application/json" \
   -d '{
     "numberOfGroups": 3,
-    "maxMembersPerGroup": 5,
-    "names": ["Alice", "Bob", "Charlie", "Dave", "Eve", "Frank", "Grace", "Heidi", "Ivan", "Judy"] }' \
+    "names": ["Alice", "Bob", "Charlie", "Dave", "Eve", "Frank", "Grace", "Heidi"], "customGroupSizes": [{"groupId": 1, "size": 4}]
+  }' \
   -o teams.pdf
 ```

-The Swagger documentation provides a nice web interface for testing the API directly in the browser.
-Users can navigate to `http://localhost:3000/api` to see all the available endpoints, their parameters, and try them out.
+## API Validation Features

+The API includes comprehensive validation to ensure:

+- All groups have at least one member
+- Custom group sizes don't exceed the total number of participants
+- There are enough participants for all groups
+- No duplicate group IDs in custom sizes
+- No duplicate participant names (automatically deduplicated)
+- Group IDs are valid (between 1 and the total number of groups)

+## PDF Export Features

+The generated PDF includes:

+- Team names and member lists
+- Total number of participants and teams
+- Generation timestamp
+- Distribution information (even or uneven)
+- Clean, professional formatting